Old forest of the north

 In comparison to the ridges in Southern Finland, Northern Finland’s ridges have fewer species and the vegetation is more similar to that of normal forests.
 The northern ridges lack nearly all the species that are typical in the south, such as lily of the valley (Convallaria majalis) and spring pasqueflower (Pulsatilla vernalis).

-Stop by the flats of the aapa mire
+Stop by an aapa mire

 Finnish Wood Building of the Year 1996

 The main building at the Kylmäluoma Outdoor Centre opened in 1994.
 The building houses the outdoor centres reception desk, information point and café/restaurant.
 When it was opened, the building was awarded with Puupalkinto, the wood building of the year -title.